 In this code block:

-• {% navList navs %}Declared to assign the navigation data obtained to a variable namednavs.
+• {% navList navs %}Declared the navigation data obtained and assigned to a variable namednavs.

 • {%- for item in navs %}Used to iterate over all first-level navigation items.itemThe variable represents the current first-level navigation object.

-• item.Title: Display the name of the navigation item.
+• item.Title: Displays the name of the navigation item.

-• item.IsCurrentAn English boolean value indicating whether the current navigation item is a link to the current page, often used for addingactiveClass to highlight.
+• item.IsCurrentA boolean value indicating whether the current navigation item is a link to the current page, commonly used to addactiveto highlight the class.

-• {%- if item.NavList %}Is the key to determine whether the current first-level navigation item contains a submenu.item.NavListExists, indicating there is a secondary navigation.
+• {%- if item.NavList %}Is the key to determine whether the current top-level navigation item contains a submenu.
+Ifitem.NavListIf present, it indicates the existence of secondary navigation.

-• {%- for inner in item.NavList %}Used to iterate over all secondary navigation items under the current primary navigation.innerThe variable represents the current secondary navigation object, which also hasTitle/Link/IsCurrentsuch properties.
+• {%- for inner in item.NavList %}Used to iterate over all secondary navigation items under the current primary navigation item.innerThe variable represents the current secondary navigation object, which also hasTitle/Link/IsCurrentsuch properties.

-If you have created multiple navigation categories in the background, you can access them bytypeIdspecifying a parameter to call a specific navigation group, for example:{% navList navs with typeId=2 %}.
+If you have created multiple navigation categories in the background, you cantypeIdspecify a parameter to call a specific navigation group, for example:{% navList navs with typeId=2 %}.

 To better displaynavListLabel flexibility, the following provides several practical cases to help you build different forms of multi-level dropdown menus.

-This menu is usually used at the top of the website, and the sub-menu below will expand when the mouse hovers over the first-level menu.
+This menu is usually used at the top of the website, and the secondary menu under it will expand when the mouse hovers over the first-level menu.

 <nav class="main-nav">